URGENT NOTE TO VISITORS:

 The Hall requires constant maintenance to preserve its rare buildings.
 Work will be required to repair the original lathe and plaster ceiling of the withdrawing room; this closure will also give us the opportunity to undertake further works to improve the building.

-Until further surveys have been undertaken and we fully understand the scope of the works required, we do not yet have a firm re-opening date.
+Until we fully understand the scope of the works required, we do not yet have a firm re-opening date.
 Please join us at our events during the year and help to support our fundraising and a swift re-opening!

 Tucked away in a peaceful corner of Worcestershire, Harvington Hall is a beautiful moated manor house with the largest surviving series of priest hides in the country and a rare collection of original Elizabethan wall paintings.